atsb/freelarn/README.md

 # History #
 FreeLarn is a direct descendent of the original Larn, that has been mostly (approx 91%) rewritten into C++11 with many additions and features that many now consider a variant.

+In 2015 I took the 12.4 Alpha release, fixed it and release it.
+Later on I rebased my changes onto 12.4.4.
+Years went by and change after change happened.
+I dislike the idea of just because something is old, don't change it, Larn will carry on being developed, not just maintained.

-Initially Development stopped in March 2018 due to the negativity expressed by some people about my changes.
+Initially, development stopped in March 2018 due to the negativity expressed by some people about my changes.
 I genuinely missed working on it and enjoy playing it, so I picked it back up.

 # Code Style #
 I'm generally following the Linux kernel coding style, going function by function and rewriting them to classes and / or templating them to modern equivalents but still be almost drop-in replacements for the old stuff.
 Usually each function rewritten gets about 1 hour of testing and fine-tuning.